ahmetfurkankavraz/Numerical-Methods/calculators/Readme.md

 # Calculators

-This python files created with [@serrabozkurt](https://github.com/serrabozkurt) for calculating Monomial, Lagrange and Newton Basis Interpolations
+This python files created with [@serrabozkurt](https://github.com/serrabozkurt) for calculating Monomial, Lagrange and Newton Basis Interpolations of the Polynomial Functions.